 Columbus’ hopes for the bid dimmed when the May referendum failed.
 However, Nationwide announced on May 31, 1997, that it would finance the $150-million arena.
 Subsequently, on June 25, 1997, the NHL announced that Columbus would receive a new franchise.
-On June 23, 2000, the NHL’s two newest teams, the Blue Jackets and the Minnesota Wild, took part in the ...
+On June 23, 2000, the NHL’s two newest teams, the Blue Jackets, and the Minnesota Wild took part in the ...

 Blue Jackets – Picked out of 14,000 entries in a contest for the Columbus franchise, Blue Jackets won the vote over the second-place Justice.
 The name “celebrates patriotism, pride and the rich Civil War history in the state of Ohio and, more specifically, the city of Columbus.”
 Ohio contributed more residents to the Union Army than any other state during the Civil War.
 The name and logo are reflective of the area’s pride in its place in American history.

 Stanley Cup 0

 To qualify as the greatest player for this team, the player must have played one season for this team.
 If not, we will remove the player.

 * verifies that player has played for this team as an added player by a fan.